-Trustees’ meetings take place twice a year: usually late January/early February and late June/early July.
+Trustees' meetings take place twice a year: usually late January/early February and late June/ July.

-Applications should be with the appeals secretary in time to allow for any queries to be resolved by 30 November or 31 May each year for consideration at the next Trustees' meeting: early applications are therefore encouraged.
+Applications should be submitted to the appeals secretary in time to allow for any queries to be resolved by 30 November or 31 May in each year for consideration at the next Trustees' meeting: early applications are therefore encouraged.

 If your charity does not fully satisfy the above parameters but you believe that there are particular reasons why the Joicey Trust might be able to support your project, please email The Joicey Trust at firstname.lastname@example.org to clarify or discuss your situation before submitting a full application.

-The Trust is currently moving towards an internet based application process.
-A standard application form may be requested by contacting us – this link will take you to a simple registration form following which an application form will be supplied automatically.
+The Trust requires the completion of a standard application form that will be supplied automatically by contacting us – this link will take you to a simple registration form following which an application form will be supplied automatically.
 All applications must be accompanied by certain supporting papers and documents.
 These are explained more fully on the standard application form.
 The Trust's privacy statement can be found here.

-Individuals: The Trustees have limited funds available to assist individuals who are resident within the Trust’s defined area of benefit (as above) with small grants for international development projects (defined as being in country on charitable work for a minimum of 6 months) where the individual is sponsored by a charity (e.g. Operation Raleigh, Restless Development etc.).
+Individuals: The Trustees have limited funds available to assist individuals who are permanently resident within the Trust's defined area of benefit (as above) with small grants for long term international development projects (defined as being in country on charitable work for a minimum of 6 months) where the individual is sponsored by a charity (e.g. Operation Raleigh, Restless Development etc.).
 Applications for these funds will only be dealt with by email through email@example.com; they will be considered upon receipt, and will not be subject to the timetable of half-yearly meetings.
 The following basic details must be provided in the initial e-mail approach: the charity with which you will be working; a brief outline of what you will be doing (a longer description may be requested later); and the dates of your project following which, if appropriate, an application form will be issued.